-But since autoflowering plants enter the flowering stage and are ready for harvest much quicker than photoperiod plants, they have less time to develop large quantities of cannabinoids, which results in diminished potency.
+But since, autoflowering plants enter the flowering stage and are ready for harvest much quicker than photoperiod plants.
+They have less time to develop large quantities of cannabinoids.
+This results in slightly diminished potency.

 This is also due to the Ruderalis part of their genetics.
-Still, growers shouldn’t be discouraged from cultivating autoflowering plants since the difference between the potency of autoflowering and photoperiod plants is not that big.
+Still, growers shouldn’t be discouraged from cultivating autoflowering plants.
+The difference between the potency of autoflowering and photoperiod plants is not that big.

-Cultivating autoflowering cannabis strains allows you to get a lot from little time since some strains are fully developed in just eight weeks.
+Cultivating autoflowering cannabis strains allows you to get a lot in little time.
+Some strains are fully developed in just eight weeks!

-As autoflowering plants are straightforward to grow, they are considered excellent for beginner growers but can also provide a nice change of pace for more experienced cannabis cultivators.
+Autoflowering plants are straightforward to grow.
+They are considered excellent for beginner growers.
+But they can also provide a nice change of pace for more experienced cannabis cultivators.

-Growing autoflowering plants indoors is relatively easy to accomplish thanks to their small size, and their resilient nature is also very forgiving for growers who are just starting.
+Growing autoflowering plants indoors is relatively easy, thanks to their small size.
+And their resilient nature is also very forgiving for growers who are just starting.

-This rapid growth of autoflowering cannabis plants makes them a favorite type of cannabis for many growers, and it also helps that they have a harsh nature, which makes nurturing them a lot simpler.
+This rapid growth of autoflowering cannabis plants makes them a favorite type of cannabis for many growers.
+And their harsh nature is also helpful.
+It makes nurturing Autoflowers a lot easier.

 These strains are also well suited for outdoor cultivation since they are highly resilient to mold, pests, and other pathogens that attack cannabis.

-Even though autoflowering strains don’t produce the same amount of cannabis as their photoperiod counterparts, the brief duration of their development more than makes up for this negative aspect of autos.
+Even though autoflowering strains don’t produce the same amount of cannabis as their photoperiod counterparts, the brief duration of their development makes up for this negative aspect of autos.